 Queenstown is the ultimate all-year destination and winter promises many incredible activities and attractions that the other seasons cannot offer.
 Visiting Queenstown in winter?
-Here are just a few things that might tempt you…
+Here are just a few things to do that might tempt you…

 Snow snow snow!

 Of course, Queenstown is probably best known for skiing and snowboarding in winter.
-Snow bunnies from all over the globe come to explore the slopes at our local fields, in particular Coronet Peak and The Remarkables.
-The season normally runs from mid June to early September.
+Snow bunnies from all over the globe come to explore the slopes at our local fields, in particular, Coronet Peak and The Remarkables.
+The season normally runs from mid-June to early September.
 Busses up to the ski fields depart regularly from the town centre or you can drive yourself (just remember to take chains with you!).